andrea9293/memogenius/backend/README.md

 2. Enter your access key from Telegram
 3. Enjoy the same functionalities through the web UI

+### Alexa Interface
+1. Configure the Alexa Skill as described in the integration guide
+2. Invoke the skill with "Alexa, open memo genius"
+3. Interact naturally by speaking your requests
+4. Use phrases like "memo genius what are my reminders" for best results

 ## 📝 Example Commands

+### Text Commands (Telegram & Web)
 - "Remind me to call mom tomorrow at 6 PM"
 - "Remember that my WiFi password is 12345"
 - "What was my WiFi password again?"
 - "Show all my reminders"
 - "Search for the weather in New York"
 - "What time is it now?"

+### Voice Commands (Alexa)
+- "Alexa, open memo genius"
+- "memo genius what are my reminders"
+- "neko remind me to buy milk tomorrow"
+- "memo genius search for the latest news about AI"
+- "memo genius add pasta to my shopping list"

 ## 🔧 Development